mizzoudbl/tbep/README.md

     docker compose restart neo4j
     ```

-7. Load ClickHouse data into the database (if you have `.tsv` backup files):
+7. Load ClickHouse data into the database (if you have `.tsv` backup files).
+You can get the `.tsv` files from this [gdrive folder](https://drive.google.com/drive/u/2/folders/1hoTWkPy0De9uevtK4YMxGSCmUwijY29y).
+Unzip the files and place them in the `scripts/data/backup/clickhouse` directory.

     - Ensure your `.tsv` files are placed in the [`scripts/data/backup/clickhouse`](./scripts/data/backup/clickhouse/) directory.
     - Ensure all services (including ClickHouse) are already running, as tables are created automatically by the application.
     - Load all tables from the backup:

         ```bash